-There are no specialist commercial or financial courts, but there are special commercial sections in the ordinary procedure of the first instance and appeal courts, while special naval sections (in charge of naval disputes) have been established in the First Instance and Appeal Courts of Piraeus.
-According to article 13 of Law 4529/2018, published on 23 March 2018, another special commercial section will be established in the future for hearing cases regarding actions for damages under national law for infringements of the competition law provisions of EU member states.
+There are no specialist commercial or financial courts, but there are special commercial sections (for intellectual property and trademark disputes) in the ordinary procedure of the first instance and appeal courts, while special naval sections (in charge of naval disputes) have been established in the First Instance and Appeal Courts of Piraeus.
+According to article 13 of Law 4529/2018, another special commercial section is established to hear actions for damages under national law for infringements of the competition law provisions of EU member states.